canarybit/cc-docs/docs/inspector.md

 ### Intel TDX
 - To be defined.

-### Nvidia GPU
+### NVIDIA GPU
 NVIDIA GPU Confidential Computing is an initiative that enables secure processing of sensitive data and application on GPUs, ensuring that the data or applicaton remains protected during computation.

-The verification for the Nvidia GPU attestation request is performed using the [GPU attestation tool](https://github.com/canarybit/gpu-attestation).
+The verification for the NVIDIA GPU attestation request is performed using the [GPU attestation tool](https://github.com/canarybit/gpu-attestation).

 The GPU report contains the following fields.